 Watering regularly is crucial to help your tree survive its first 3 – 5 years in its new home.
 Deep water your trees twice a week with 5 gallons of water.
-In the second year, water once a week with 10 to 15 gallons of water, and in the second year, water every two weeks.
+In the second year, water once a week with 10 to 15 gallons of water, and in the third year, water 15 gallons every two weeks.
 Then water deeply once a month as tree grows, in the summer and any months that there is no significant precipitation.

 Mulching helps save water and promotes healthy root growth.
 Placing mulch like wood chips around the base of your tree has many benefits, from reducing temperature, to keeping out weeds, to protecting from moisture extremes.
 It’s best to place mulch 2 – 4 inches deep and cover as much of the tree’s root system as possible.
 Keep mulch 4 – 6 inches away from your tree’s trunk.

 During the first two years, leave lower branches on your young trees to encourage growth.
 After two years, you can begin shaping your tree for healthy structure.
 Do not remove more than 25% of the tree’s live branches in one year, and make sure there is always one central leader to encourage good structural growth.